membrane/api-gateway/cli/examples/router/loadbalancer-session-3/README.txt

 LOAD BALANCING WITH STICKY SESSIONS

 The LoadBalancerInterceptor can be configured to look for session ids in requests and responses.
-When the LoadBalancerInterceptor finds a new session id, the balancer will associated the session with the node that has received or send the message.
-If the session id is detected again in another message the message will be forwards to the associated node.
+When the LoadBalancerInterceptor finds a new session id, the balancer will associate the session with the node that has received or send the message.
+If the session id is detected again in another message the message will be forwarded to the associated node.

 RUNNING THE EXAMPLE

 In this example we will set up a load balancer, two nodes and one client.
 The communication between the node and client will be session based.
 The client will send eleven requests.
 With the first request the client gets a session id that will be used for the following 10 requests.

 To run the example execute the following steps: